ZodaciOS/Debcrypter/README.md

 # Unreliable

 Some tweaks may not be able to be complied successfully.
 If that does happen, try with another tweak.
+This happens because Debcrypter cannot complie packages that may be paid or listed on a private repo.